 YouthZone Ascent – September 9– October 7, 2017

-The second annual YouthZone Ascent features five teams of teens who are not only raising funds for YouthZone, but are also participating in community service projects throughout the Roaring Fork and Grand River Valleys.
+The second annual YouthZone Ascent featured five teams of teens who not only raised funds for YouthZone, but also participated in community service projects throughout the Roaring Fork and Grand River Valleys.

-The five teams are competing to see not only who raises the most money, but which team will be recognized for having the most compelling community service project.
-After two weeks of fundraising efforts, the YouthZone Ascent will culminate with an “ascent” of Red Mountain on October 7, with a party after!
-(More details to come!)
+The five teams competed to see who could raise the most money.
+After two weeks of fundraising efforts, the YouthZone Ascent culminated with an “Ascent” of Red Mountain on October 7.

 About the Teams

 The Cool Guys are working with the Independence Pass Foundation and Forest Service to remove more than 150 pounds of rebar from the top of Independence Pass.

 The Demons assisted in the execution of a full-day music festival on Saturday, September 9 to benefit YouthZone.
 They are also providing haircuts for homeless in the area.